Panoway on Wayzata Bay

-Panoway will successfully render this vision, following two distinct phases of development.
+Panoway will successfully render this vision, following three distinct phases of development.

 Phase one construction began in March 2020 and concluded in late fall 2020.
 Phase one included reconstructing Lake Street from Barry Avenue to Broadway Avenue to be more pedestrian and bicycle friendly; creating a beautiful, multi-use Plaza Park near the lakefront, replacing the existing surface parking lot at Lake Street and Broadway Avenue; and extending the Dakota Rail Regional Trail safely across Ferndale Road to Broadway Avenue.

-After extensive community engagement and working through a design validation process, on August 16, 2022, the Wayzata City Council approved the design of Panoway Phase 2A (Boardwalk & Docks) and Phase 2B (Section Foreman House).
-This approval completes the design development phase for these elements of the Panoway project and moves them into the construction document phase!
+After extensive community engagement and working through a design development and construction document process, on January 10, 2023, the Wayzata City Council approved the construction documents of Panoway Phase 2A (Boardwalk & Docks) and Phase 2B (Section Foreman House).
+This approval completes the construction document phase for these elements of the Panoway project and moves them into the public bidding phase!

 Phase 2A will include a 1,500 foot-long boardwalk that will stretch along restored shoreline of Lake Minnetonka from the Section Foreman House to the Depot.
 There will be two lakeside overlook terraces or “step downs” and a replacement of community docks.
 The design work is funded by State of Minnesota Bond Funds and construction will be funded through bond funds and Tax Increment Financing (an economic development tool for a targeted area where additional property taxes paid as a result of a new development are captured locally to pay for restricted private and public improvements).